-Open Access – unrestricted access to scientific publications – is an ongoing trend in the scientific community.
-Open Access makes scientific publications and other digital material, such as research data, freely accessible via the world-wide-web.
-IIASA is committed to provide unrestricted and cost-free online access to scientific publications for all users and researchers as widely as possible.
-The main goal is to increase the visibility, use, and impact of research output, and thereby generate added value for the scientific community.
+Open access – unrestricted access to scientific publications and data sets – is an ongoing trend in the scientific community.
+Open access makes scientific publications and other digital material, such as research data, freely accessible via the world-wide-web.
+IIASA is committed to providing unrestricted and cost-free online access to scientific publications and data for all users and researchers.
+The main goal is to increase the visibility, use, and impact of research output, and thereby generate value for the scientific community.

-There are many types of open access, perhaps because it is such a young movement that it's still developing standards.
+There are many types of open access, perhaps because it is such a young movement and is still developing standards.
 That said, there are three basic types:

-- Green - refers to self-archiving generally of the pre- or postprint in repositories
+- Green - refers to self-archiving generally of the pre- or post-print of an article in repositories

 - Gold - refers to articles in fully accessible open access journals

-- Hybrid - some times called Paid Open Access, refers to subscription journals with open access to individual articles usually when a fee is paid to the publisher or journal by the author, the author's organization, or the research funder.
-Some of the fees are quite expensive, up to EUR 5000.
-Some universities or libraries have a pool of funding available for hybrid journal publications or sometimes funding is written into grant applications for open access in hybrid journals, though these are not common instances.
+- Hybrid - sometimes called paid open access, refers to subscription journals with open access to individual articles usually when a fee is paid to the publisher or journal by the author, the author's organization, or the research funder.
+Some of the fees are quite expensive – up to EUR 5,000.
+Some universities or libraries have a pool of funding available for hybrid journal publications or sometimes funding is written into grant applications for open access in hybrid journals, although this is not common.

-Though green open access generally refers to the post-print of an article, there are three basic version types that can be self archived in repositories:
+Green open access generally refers to the post-print of an article and three basic version types can be self-archived in repositories:

-- Pre-Prints – The author's copy of article before it’s final publication by the publisher.
+- Pre-prints – The author's copy of an article before its final publication by the publisher.

-version of the paper or article after peer-review but before publication.
+- Post-prints – The author's copy of an article after it has been reviewed and corrected (a version of the paper or article after peer-review but before publication).

-SHERPA/RoMEO is a database of publisher copyright policies and self archiving information that authors can use to check which version they may be allowed to archive.
-Not all journals are in SHERPA/RoMEO and it isn't always current, so authors may also want to check the publisher's website as well.
-SHERPA/RoMEO classifies publishers into colors for easy identification:
+SHERPA/RoMEO is a database of publisher copyright policies and self-archiving information that authors can use to check which version they are allowed to archive.
+Not all journals are in SHERPA/RoMEO and it is not always current, so authors may also want to check the publisher's website.
+SHERPA/RoMEO classifies publishers by color for easy identification: